djlucas/initd/README.md

 - The timer daemon now accepts `CMD_NOTIFY_INACTIVE`, reschedules `OnUnitInactiveSec`, persists last-inactive timestamps alongside last-run state, and ships with a dedicated unit test.
+- Socket activation keeps a dedicated listener, enforces IdleTimeout and RuntimeMaxSec, and now notifies the supervisor when services are adopted.
 - Control sockets remain `0600` and enforce peer credential checks (root or the supervisor UID only).
 - Restart limiter stores per-unit history to prevent hash-collision DoS.